Are you part of team #nodaysoff?

 These are important because you want to rest enough to allow your body to fully recover, but not so much that you wind up losing gains.

 A good, general rule of thumb is to allow at least 48 hours to recovery before working the same muscle group again.
-A smart training split (and something Forza can provide for you...) will have you working specific muscle groups on specific days, with those days spread out enough that you won't see -for example: chest- again until a few days later.
+A smart training split (and something MBM can provide for you...) will have you working specific muscle groups on specific days, with those days spread out enough that you won't see -for example: chest- again until a few days later.

 Aside from organizing your training in a way to provide rest, you should also be organizing your training to fit in 1-2 days of complete rest (rest days).
 Ideally, after having completed all your muscle-group splits for the week.